A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 Francesconi Settlers in United States in the 19th Century

-- Attilio Francesconi, aged 27, who emigrated to the United States, in 1892
+- Attilio Francesconi, aged 27, who immigrated to the United States, in 1892

 - Agestino Francesconi, aged 17, who landed in America from Madeano, in 1898